nicolastexidor/singit-technical-assignment/README.md

 ### Missing translations

-If a word has no translation in the requested `translationLanguage`, translation-based exercises are skipped for that word.
+If a word has no translation in the requested `nativeLanguage`, translation-based exercises are skipped for that word.
 The API returns `400` if this results in zero buildable exercises for the entire session.

 ---